 Education and Information Resources

-ACP’s Medical Knowledge Self-Assessment Program (MKSAP) gives internists an opportunity to test their knowledge and compare their results with national averages.
+ACP's Medical Knowledge Self-Assessment Program (MKSAP) gives internists an opportunity to test their knowledge and compare their results with national averages.
 In addition, ACP offers postgraduate board review courses, recertification courses, and chapter/regional meetings.
 For future internists, ACP provides education and career information, produces MKSAP for Students, and administers an In-Training Examination for residents.
+ACP Smart Medicine is a web-based clinical decision support tool that provides evidence-based recommendations for all point-of care categories.

 The Center for Practice Improvement and Innovation helps internal medicine practices achieve quality performance while succeeding in today's health care environment.
 The Center offers practical written guides, practice management tools, and personalized advice.
 The Medical Laboratory Evaluation Program (MLE) offers proficiency testing for laboratories in the United States and abroad.